Mission / Vision

 What We Do

-- Recruit, train and equip volunteers for Alabama Water Watch — The volunteers monitor the water quality at Smith Lake with monthly testing.
-Results are reported to Alabama Water Watch to be used in analyzing overall water quality in Alabama lakes and waterways.
+- Recruit, train and equip water monitors for Smith Lake and Alabama Water Watch — The volunteer monitors test the water each month to monitor the water quality at Smith Lake.
+Results are reported to Alabama Water Watch and are used in analyzing and tracking the overall water quality of Smith Lake.
+Alabama Water Watch reports the results to the membership at the annual State of the Lake address.

 - Work toward attaining the Treasured Alabama Lake designation for Smith Lake — This honor is awarded to lakes in Alabama that meet special quality standards for cleanliness and nutrient enrichment.
 The water testing results are important for this effort.